rileyburns707/Bluetooth-FM-Car_Transmitter/README.md

 - PCB for BM20 for breadboard
       Found one on OSH Park
 - PCB for Bluetooth FM Transmitter
       I created the PCB for this using Eagle.
-Everything for that PCB is in the "eagle" file
+Everything for that PCB is in the "Eagle" file
 - Arduino code
       Code for the M5StickC+.
 Everything for that is in the "Arduino code" file
 - Capacitor "EEE-FK1A560SR" from Digi-key